 - Abandonment of friends and social groups

-Kids with anxiety disorders usually experience excessive distress that‘s out of proportion to a situation, with crying, physical symptoms, sadness, anger, frustration, hopelessness, or extreme embarrassment.
-Your teen or adolescent may be:
+Kids with anxiety disorders usually experience excessive distress that‘s out of proportion to a situation, displaying crying, physical symptoms, sadness, anger, frustration, hopelessness or extreme embarrassment.
+Signs of anxiety in teens include the following:

-- Easily agitated when in a stressful situation
+- Becoming easily agitated when in a stressful situation

-- Asking repetitive reassurance questions, such as “what if” concerns,
+- Asking repetitive reassurance questions: “what if” concerns

-- Acting inconsolable, and won’t respond to logical arguments
+- Acting inconsolable; not responding to logical arguments

-- Having headaches, stomachaches, regularly, or too sick to go to school
+- Having headaches or stomachaches regularly, or being too sick to go to school

-- Overly self-critical, very high standards that make nothing good enough
+- Being overly self-critical or having very high standards that make nothing good enough

-- Overly-responsible, people pleasing, excessive concern that others are upset with him or her, unnecessary apologizing
+- Acting overly-responsible, people pleasing or having excessive concern that others are upset with him or her, or unnecessarily apologizing

-- Demonstrating excessive avoidance, refuses to participate in expected activities, refusal to attend school
+- Demonstrating excessive avoidance, refusing to participate in expected activities, refusing to attend school

-- Disrupting family functions, having difficulty with going to school, friend’s houses, religious activities, family gatherings, errands, or vacations
+- Disrupting family functions, having difficulty going to school, friend’s houses, religious activities, family gatherings, errands or vacations

-Before you make assumptions or an amateur diagnosis, ask your child about their feelings.
+Before you make assumptions or an amateur diagnosis, start by speaking in a supportive way with your child.
+Ask them about their feelings.
+After they have had a chance to open up to you, you may gently express any concerns that you have.
 Open communication goes a long way in fostering the development of resilient teens.
-Sometimes, they may merely be upset about a recent development at home or in school.
-Realize that what may seem like a little matter to you can be a huge issue for an emotional adolescent or teenager.
+What may seem like a small matter to you can be a huge issue for an emotional adolescent or teenager.
 Starting a conversation is the first step.